 Open the shared presentation.

-Tap Recents at the bottom of the presentation manager to see all shared presentations and more easily find the one you want.
-If you can’t find the shared presentation, tap the link in the email, message or post you received, and if asked, sign in.
+Tap Recents at the bottom of the presentation manager to see all shared presentations and find the one you want.
+If you can’t find the shared presentation, tap the link in the invitation you received, and if asked, sign in with your Apple ID.

 Edit the presentation.

 Edits you and others make to the presentation appear in real time.
-Coloured cursors and coloured selections of text and objects indicate where others are currently editing.
+Cursors and selections of text and objects appear in different colours to indicate where others are currently editing.

 Edit while offline

-When you’re not connected to the internet, the Collaborate button changes to a cloud with a diagonal line through it.
-You can continue to work on the spreadsheet and the next time you’re online, changes are uploaded to iCloud automatically.
+You can continue to work on the presentation and the next time you’re online, changes are uploaded to iCloud automatically.

-Here are a few things to keep in mind while editing a shared presentation while offline:
+Here are a few things to keep in mind while editing a shared presentation when you’re offline:

 If you’re not sure whether your changes have synced, you can check their status.
-In the presentation manager, tap the Sync Status button in the top-right corner of the screen (it looks like an up arrow).
+In the presentation manager, tap button in the top-right corner of the screen.

-If other participants who are online delete objects or slides that you’re editing, the edits you made to those objects will no longer be in the presentation when you go back online.
+If other participants who are online delete objects or slides that you’re editing offline, the edits you made to those objects are not incorporated when you go back online.